ionic-team/ionic-docs/versioned_docs/version-v5/theming/basics.md

 ---
 title: 'Theming | Ionic Apps: Color and Theming Basics Definition'
-description: 'The definition of theming apps just got simplified.
+description: 'The definition of theming apps has been simplified.
 Ionic Framework is built with pre-baked styles and colors which are extremely easy to change and modify.'
 sidebar_label: Basics
 ---